 - Yoram Last: Mathematical physics, Spectral and dynamical problems of quantum mechanics.

-- Cy Maor: Calculus of variations, differential and Riemannian geometry, applications to materials science and shape spaces.
+- Cy Maor: Calculus of variations, differential geometry, applications to mechanics, materials science and spaces of mappings.